 - Earlier we talked through all these pieces of our web what goes into running a recreation program.
 Now we're going to put it all together in a Case Study of Peter Kirk Day Camp.
 Day camp consists of 10 week-long camps starting in June.
 This year, each session had space for 24 campers, ages 7 to 11. - Community Needs This is a long-running program, and it consistently has high waitlists.
 There is demand for it.
 We know the community wants this. - Staffing For staffing, we hired 3 camp staff for this program this summer this includes a camp director and two camp leaders. - Months of advanced planning go in to securing staff for PK Day Camp.
 Positions get posted in January or February.
 We typically interview 12-15 applicants in March and April.
 Staff orientation and training typically starts in May so staff are ready to go in June. - Betsy, one of our program coordinators at PKCC, oversees the Peter Kirk Day Camp program and supervises the camp staff, who are often high school and college-age.
 She connects daily with her camp staff - whether they need help navigating a tough conversation with a parent about a camper's behavior, or they need additional supplies for next week's science project. - The support Betsy gives day to day to her camp staff looks very different compared to her adult yoga instructor for example.
 The programs have very different staff needs. - Facility Space This is a Youth program.
 Kids are wiggly.
 They like to move around.
-Need a lot of room for that and to accommodate various activities. - o It also needs a dedicated space for the whole summer that won't interfere with regular programs at PK also taking place during the day.
+Need a lot of room for that and to accommodate various activities. - It also needs a dedicated space for the whole summer that won't interfere with regular programs at PK also taking place during the day.
 Though having PK day camp in the multipurpose room would allow us to increase camper capacity, it's used for senior lunches or senior fitness program senior programs 5 days a week. - We need to find space that's suitable for the program and fits with all the other program needs and what else is going on in the building.
 It's a balancing act. - PK Day Camp's home base is the lobby meeting room, which is a large meeting room located off the lobby at PKCC. - Marketing If this were a new program, we'd market it through social media and email newsletters.
 We'd use Peach Jar to advertise to parents within LWSD. - But, this program is a familiar favorite and there is high demand.
 It doesn't need a lot of marketing help to fill up quickly.
 It's in the recreation guide and that's all it needs. - Budget and Fees Peter Kirk Day Camp is a big program and there are a lot of expenses in addition to staff time. - We buy camper t-shirts, we buy art supplies, we replenish first aid kits.
 We bring in guest presenters.
-We buy bus tickets for field trips to the beach. - These expenses have to be carefully budgeted to stretch across the whole summer. - We use our program planning tool to do this and that helps us determine what it's going to cost to run, which helps us set the fees.
+We buy bus tickets for field trips to the beach. - \circ $\;$ These expenses have to be carefully budgeted to stretch across the whole summer. - We use our program planning tool to do this and that helps us determine what it's going to cost to run, which helps us set the fees. - Accessibility - PK Day Camp runs 9am-5pm.
+It is a childcare program.
+Parents who work during the day may not be able to swing those times with their work schedules.
+We offer an Extended care option for parents who may need to drop off their kids before 9am or pick them up after 5pm.